PeterCamilleri/composite_rng/README.md

 That's all!
 The following shows how this could work:

-    require 'random'  #Get the built in Mersenne Twister MT19937 PRNG
+    parent = Random.new #Get the built in Mersenne Twister MT19937 PRNG child  = Random.new
-    # ...
-    parent = Random.new
-    child  = Random.new
     composite = CompositeRng.new(parent, child)
     # ...